 (F) Removal of Animals; Related Penalties.
 In addition to the municipal civil infraction procedures and penalties contained in Subsection (D) hereof, upon sworn complaint that a violation of this Section 90.25 has occurred, the City or the court may issue a citation or ticket to the towner of any animal in violation of this Section 90.25 or may secure a summons against said person commanding him or her to appear in the appropriate court and show cause why said animal should not be ordered confined, vacated, or destroyed.
-Upon a hearing at said court, if the court shall determine said animal to be a vicious animal, a public nuisance animal, or a wild animal, the court may order said animal confined to the premises of the owner or such other place as the court may determine or may order relative to the care and custody of such animal as the court shall determine to be appropriate.
+Upon a hearing at said court, if the court shall determine said animal to be a vicious animal, a public nuisance animal, or a wild animal, the court may order said animal confined to the premises of the owner or such other place as the court may determine or may order the Director of Animal Control (or equivalent official) to cause said animal to be destroyed, or may enter such other order relative to the care and custody of such animal as the court shall determine to be appropriate.
 Any person who shall fail to comply with or otherwise violates such order shall be responsible for a municipal civil infraction pursuant to Subsection (D) hereof.